TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Conditions/Index.rst

    Custom

 :aspect:`Description`
-   This function has two parameters:
+   This function gets a value from an array with arbitrary depth.
+It has two parameters:

    The first parameter
       Is the array to traverse

    The second parameter
       Is the path to traverse

+   In case the path is not found in the array, an empty string is returned.

 :aspect:`Example`
    Traverse query parameters of current request along ``tx_news_pi1[news]``::